-The structural inadequacy of the cargo barrier was evident to the FAA during its review in October 1996 of a Boeing 727 modified in accordance with STC SA1543SO.
-The observations revealed that the design of the net restraint barrier floor attachment and circumferential supporting structure does not provide adequate strength to withstand the 9g forward inertia load generated by the main deck cargo mass, nor does it provide a load path to effectively transfer the loads from the restraint barrier to the fuselage structure of the airplane.
-These observations are supported by data contained in "ER 2785, Structural Substantiation of the 50k 9g Bulkhead Restraint System in Support of STC SA1543SO PN 53-1292-401 for the 9g Bulkhead 53-1980-300 Assembly with Upper Attachment Structure, Lower Attachment Structure, Floor Shear Web Structure, Seat Track Splice Fittings, Seat Tracks, and Seat Track Splices," dated September 29, 1996, by M. F. Daniel.
-Although this report was specific to STC SA1543SO, the FAA has determined that the data are applicable to airplanes modified in accordance with STCs SA1444SO, SA1543SO, and SA1896SO because the design principles for attachment of the barriers in both STC's are similar.
-The report reveals that the structural deficiencies were found in the net attach plates and floor attachment structure of the cargo barrier.
+The structural inadequacy of the cargo barrier was evident to the FAA during its review in October 1997 of a Boeing 727 modified in accordance with STC SA1798SO.
+The observations revealed that the design of the cargo barrier floor attachment and circumferential supporting structure does not provide adequate strength to withstand the 9g forward inertia load generated by the main deck cargo mass, nor does it provide a load path to effectively transfer the loads from the cargo barrier to the fuselage structure of the airplane.
+These observations are supported by data contained in "ER 2785, Structural Substantiation of the 50k 9g Bulkhead Restraint System in Support of STC SA1543SO PN 53-1292-401 for the 9g Bulkhead 53-1980-300 Assembly with Upper Attachment Structure, Lower Attachment Structure, Floor Shear Web Structure, Seat Track Splice Fittings, Seat Tracks, and Seat Track Splices,' dated September 29, 1996, by M. F. Daniel.
+Although this report was specific to STC SA1543SO, the FAA has determined that the data are applicable to airplanes modified in accordance with STC SA1798SO because the design principles for attachment of the barriers in both STCs are the same.
+The report reveals that structural deficiencies were found in the net attach plates and floor attachment structure of the cargo barrier.
 The data show large negative margins of safety, which indicate that the inertia load capability of the cargo barrier is closer to 2g than the required 9g in the forward direction.
-From these analyses, it is evident that the cargo restraint barrier would not be capable of preventing serious injury to the occupants during an emergency landing event with the full allowable cargo load.
+From these analyses, it is evident that the cargo barrier would not be capable of preventing serious injury to the occupants during an emergency landing event with the full allowable cargo load.